-- Achievement of financial performance, financial position and liquidity exceeding approved internal budgets - Comparison to other similar companies in related business segments and industries - Development of the Company share price and payment of dividends - Obtaining benchmarking advice from independent professional advisors where appropriate generally subject to the operation of a two-year vesting period linked to continuing employment with the Company.
+- Achievement of financial performance, financial position and liquidity exceeding approved internal budgets; - Comparison to other similar companies in related business segments and industries; - Development of the company share price and payment of dividends; and - Obtaining benchmarking advice from independent professional advisors where appropriate.

+Options are considered to be an appropriate long-term incentive as they align the interest and objectives of directors, executives and shareholders through the delivery of increased net worth and shareholder returns.
+Options issued to directors require the approval of shareholders in a general meeting whilst options issued to executives must be approved by the Board.
+The issue of options is generally subject to the operation of a two-year vesting period linked to continuing employment with the group.
 This is considered to be a sufficient period of time within which improvements in performance and the delivery of increased shareholder value can be measured and returned.
-The exercise price of options is determined in relation to value of the Company's share price at the date of grant, uplifted for expected and required share price growth during the vesting period in recognition of the Company's growth and business development objectives.
-The setting of the exercise price is challenging but achievable, as demonstrated by the issue of \$4.50 options on 26 March 2010 when the Company's current share price was \$3.20, an uplift of approximately 41%.
-Options are issued to executives who are in a position to have a significant influence on the execution and delivery of the Company's growth and business development plans.
+The exercise price of options is determined in relation to value of the company's share price at the date of grant, uplifted for expected and required share price growth during the vesting period in recognition of the group's growth and business development objectives.
+Options are issued to executives who are in a position to have a significant influence on the execution and delivery of the group's growth and business development plans.